Richard G. Stearns

-Richard Gaylore Stearns (born June 27, 1944) is a United States district judge of the United States District Court for the District of Massachusetts.
+Richard Gaylore Stearns (born June 27, 1944) is an American lawyer who serves as a United States district judge of the United States District Court for the District of Massachusetts.

-Early life
+Early life and education

-Born in Los Angeles, California, Stearns received a Bachelor of Arts degree from Stanford University in 1968, a Master of Letters degree (Political Philosophy) from Balliol College, Oxford as a Rhodes Scholar, in 1971, and a Juris Doctor from Harvard Law School in 1976.
+Stearns was born in Los Angeles.
+He received a Bachelor of Arts degree from Stanford University in 1968, a Master of Letters degree (Political Philosophy) from Balliol College, Oxford, as a Rhodes Scholar, in 1971, and a Juris Doctor from Harvard Law School in 1976.

 Career

 Stearns worked on the George McGovern presidential campaign, 1972, and later became a special assistant to McGovern from 1972 to 1973.
-He was a speech writer in the office of the Lieutenant Governor of Massachusetts from 1975 to 1976.
+He was a speech writer in the Lieutenant Governor of Massachusetts office from 1975 to 1976.
 He worked in the Norfolk County (Massachusetts) District Attorney's office from 1976 to 1982.
-He was an Assistant United States Attorney of the District of Massachusetts from 1982 to 1990.
+He was an assistant United States attorney of the District of Massachusetts from 1982 to 1990.
 He was an Associate Justice of the Superior Court of Massachusetts from 1990 to 1993.

 Federal judicial service

-On October 27, 1993, Stearns was nominated by President Bill Clinton to a seat on the United States District Court for the District of Massachusetts vacated by John Joseph McNaught.
-Stearns was confirmed by the United States Senate on November 20, 1993, and he received his commission on November 24, 1993.
+On October 27, 1993, Stearns was nominated by President Bill Clinton to a seat on the United States District Court for the District of Massachusetts vacated by John J. McNaught.
+The United States Senate confirmed Stearns on November 20, 1993, and he received his commission on November 24, 1993.
 Clinton had originally wanted to appoint Stearns Director of the Federal Bureau of Investigation.